giosil/copytext/README.md

 # copytext

-Command line to copy text to clipboard.
+Command line tool to copy text to clipboard.

 ## Build